csa-ge/jobs.csa.ge/rules.md

 Don't abuse our trust.
 We live in a small country, everybody knows everybody, consequences will be **dire**.

+To make things perfectly clear, that commission is paid by a hiring company, not by an employee.
+We are only operating within Georgian borders and companies that have operations in Georgia, we have **no business** with companies who have no presence in Georgia.

 # What are the requirements for employees?

 We only consider candidates who have very well written resumes and an excellent LinkedIn profiles.